bluesky-social/bsky-docs/README.md

 ## Docs Development

-This website is built using [Docusaurus 3](https://docusaurus.io/), a modern static website generator.
+This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

 For live-reloading development: